pagkly/Zed/Investopedia/Investing/Current Ratio.md

 Calculating the current ratio at just one point in time could indicate the company can’t cover all its [current debts](https://www.investopedia.com/ask/answers/030915/what-are-some-examples-current-liabilities.asp), but it doesn’t mean it won’t be able to once the payments are received.

 Additionally, some companies, especially larger retailers such as Walmart, have been able to negotiate much longer-than-average payment terms with their suppliers.
-If a retailer doesn't offer credit to its customers, this can show on its balance sheet as a high payables balance relative to its receivables balance.
+If a retailer doesn't offer credit to its customers, this can show on its [[Balance Sheet]] as a high payables balance relative to its receivables balance.
 Large retailers can also minimize their inventory volume through an efficient supply chain, which makes their current assets shrink against current liabilities, resulting in a lower current ratio.
 Walmart's current ratio in Jan.
 2019 was 0.80.1

 The current ratio can be a useful measure of a company’s short-term solvency when it is placed in the context of what has been historically normal for the company and its peer group.
 It also offers more insight when calculated repeatedly over several periods.